 - WHEN: Assess the urgency of the need immediately.
-If clinically indicated, submit referrals within a timeframe indicated by clinical need but no longer than 7 days for adult SMI members, also services should be implemented no later than 30 business days from the initial request for services and no later than 21 business days from the initial request for services for youth who are in the custody of Department of Child Safety or adopted children. - WHAT: Specialty and other identified service needs include but are not limited to requests for counseling, day programs and temporary hotel assistance. - WHO: All Title XIX/XXI eligible members, all Non-Title XIX/XXI members enrolled with a T/RBHA, all members determined to have a Serious Mental Illness and any member in an emergency or crisis.
+If clinically indicated, submit referrals within a timeframe indicated by clinical need but no longer than 7 days for adult SMI members, also services should be implemented no later than 30 business days from the initial request for services and no later than 21 business days from the initial request for services for youth who are in the custody of Department of Child Safety or adopted children. - WHAT: Specialty and other identified service needs include but are not limited to requests for counseling, day programs, temporary hotel assistance, bed bugs treatment, biohazard cleaning, and moving assistance. - WHO: All Title XIX/XXI eligible members, all Non-Title XIX/XXI members enrolled with a T/RBHA, all members determined to have a Serious Mental Illness and any member in an emergency or crisis.